辛宝Otto

 For example, I want to encapsulate a function to get the current battery level of the phone, or to determine if the current system theme is dark mode, or to play a piece of music when a button is pressed.

 Testing in JS web development is easy.
-Just open a web page in a browser, press F12 to open the console, and you can run JS code and get responses.
+Just open a web page in a browser, press F12 to open the console, and you can run JS code and get a response.
 However, this is not possible in native client development.

 So, how can I learn as little irrelevant knowledge as possible and quickly test and experiment with UIKit and Swift code?

 This article documents my learning process and is aimed at readers who, like me, are ignorant of pure front-end and client-side development.
 If I gain a deeper understanding in the future, I will try to modify the details.
-Readers should also exercise caution.
+Please also be aware of this as a reader.

 Where does the code come from?#